-- The average no. 2 fuel oil cost for the past 12 months is \$4.633/Gallon, which is the blended rate used throughout the analysis. - Fuel deliveries do not necessarily correspond to periods of use.
+• The average gas cost for the past 12 months is \$1.777/therm, which is the blended rate used throughout the analysis.

 3.3 Benchmarking

 Your building was benchmarked using the United States Environmental Protection Agency's (EPA) Portfolio Manager® software.
 Benchmarking compares your building's energy use to that of similar buildings across the country, while neutralizing variations due to location, occupancy, and operating hours.
 Some building types can be scored with a 1-100 ranking of a building's energy performance relative to the national building market.
 A score of 50 represents the national average and a score of 100 is best.